geoserver/geoserver/doc/en/user/source/services/wfs/axis_order.rst

 #.
 Locate :guilabel:`Declared SRS` and click on :guilabel:`EPSG:WGS 84...` link to see the definition used to publish this content.

    This is the internal definition of ``EPSG:4326`` as shown in the SRSList above, which also describes the data in `x/y` order matching our data.
-This definition provides slightly more readable names along with additional  ``AUTHORY`` information that may be helpful to client applications.
+This definition provides slightly more readable names along with additional  ``AUTHORITY`` information that may be helpful to client applications.

    .. figure:: img/declared_srs.png